Designing AI-Infused Interactive Systems for Online Communities: A Systematic Literature Review: Introduction

 \section{Introduction}

 Since their emergence, online communities have become one of the most prominent and enduring forms of digital engagement globally \cite{malinen2015understanding, chen2011moderated, iriberri2009life}.
 They offer spaces for social support, relationship building, and entertainment \cite{chiu2015understanding, armstrong2009real}.
 However, sustaining thriving online communities poses persistent challenges, such as fostering continuous member engagement \cite{malinen2015understanding, iriberri2009life}, ensuring the quality of user-generated content (UGC) \cite{chen2011moderated, malinen2015understanding}, and maintaining healthy social dynamics \cite{benke2020chatbot, ridings2010online, sundaram2012understanding}.
 Addressing these challenges through human efforts alone often falls short due to limitations in scalability, consistency, and responsiveness \cite{choi2023convex, he2023cura, shin2022exploring, lee2020solutionchat}.
-Researchers in Computer-Supported Cooperative Work (CSCW) and Human-Computer Interaction (HCI) have proposed a wide range of interactive systems that harness AI capabilities (referred to as \textit{AI-infused systems} in the scope of this paper) to support the sustainability of online communities.
-For instance, AI-infused systems can support content creators in generating text or images \cite{peng2020exploring, zhang2024mentalimager}, assist moderators by streamlining the decision-making process \cite{chandrasekharan2019crossmod, rifat2024combating}, and help content consumers to organize and navigate unstructured UGC \cite{zhang2025coknowledge, liu2023coargue}.
+Researchers in Computer-Supported Cooperative Work (CSCW) and Human-Computer Interaction (HCI) have proposed a wide range of interactive systems that harness AI capabilities (referred to as \textit{AI-infused systems} in the scope of this paper) \zyh{to mediate UGC, shape social relationships, and enforce community norms.} For instance, AI-infused systems can support content creators in generating text or images \cite{peng2020exploring, zhang2024mentalimager}, assist moderators by streamlining the decision-making process \cite{chandrasekharan2019crossmod, rifat2024combating}, and help content consumers to organize and navigate unstructured UGC \cite{zhang2025coknowledge, liu2023coargue}.
 The pervasive deployment and large-scale influence of such systems make their responsible design a matter of critical importance.